 Find more Christmas fairy light ideas in our buying guide.

-10. Create a festive feel outdoors, too
+11. Create a festive feel outdoors, too

-While not many of us have room (or the budget or the extra decorations) for a Christmas tree outside our front or back door, we all have a front door that's crying out for a Christmas wreath.
+While not many of us have room (or the budget or the extra decorations) for a Christmas tree outside the front or back door, we all have a front door that's crying out for a Christmas wreath.
 Pushed for time?
 Buy a ready-made Christmas wreath.
 Time-rich?
 Make your own beautiful Christmas wreath with our step-by-step guide.